c22dev/BES/README.md

 ## 🪄 Actual Capabilities
-### 0.1a capabilities
+### 0.1b capabilities
 - Launch BES as a startup daemon (aka besd)
 - Remove FileWave or ActiveMgr from launchctl
 - Global reset of permissions using tccutil
 - Perma-kill FW-GUI and Active Mgr
+- Block connections to any of your campus CO network if said so (check every second).
+Please set isFCOBlocked to true if you want to enable this feature.
 Those features were and are being tested, and are confirmed to work.

-### 0.1a in-dev capabilities (already present in script)
+### 0.1b in-dev capabilities (already present in script)
+- fwcld daemon hooker
+  - A seperated executable will be in charge of hooking the daemon (ntdx)
+  - The executable will hook the daemon using CVE-2023-41981 if a PoC for the following CVE is published, by abusing of CoreTrust.
+  - Patched in Sonoma 14.0, don't update.
+  - This would allow us to do what we want with FileWave.
+  - The binary isn't (yet) present in git repository as it just won't work for now.
 - Blocking app internet connection using pfctl
 - Blocking servers using pfctl
-- Make FileWave believe it's 2008 ([faketime](https://github.com/wolfcw/libfaketime))
+- Make FileWave believe it's 2008 ([faketime](https://github.com/wolfcw/libfaketime)) using in-dev daemon hooking
   - Breaking SSL Certificate Auth
   - Breaking server connection interval

 Those features encounter some issues, depesite an attempt of running them is made by the script :
  - pfctl might requires some admin privileges for certain rules.
 This is being worked on.
- - faketime's lib (libfaketime) isn't currently built for arm64 and isn't hooking system properly.
-This should be fixed in 0.1b
+ - faketime's lib (libfaketime) is currently built for arm64 but isn't hooking fwcld daemon properly.